Peachtree Road Race

+The "North" (running up) Peachtree, officially the AJC Polar Opposite Peachtree Road Race was announced by the Atlanta Track Club on October 10, 2024.
+The inaugural was held on January 4, 2025 and will be scheduled for the first Saturday of the new year.
+As the name implies, the course is run in the opposite direction of the more familiar southern race, from 10th Street at Piedmont Park to Lenox Square.

 History

 The AJC Peachtree Road Race was started in 1970 by the Atlanta Track Club.
 The first year, 110 runners ran from the old Sears building at the corner of Peachtree Street and Roswell Road to Central City Park (now Woodruff Park).
 The race was sponsored by Carling Brewery.
 The next year, the race increased to 198 runners.
 Organizers used the sponsorship money to purchase T-shirts but underestimated the number of participants.
 T-shirts were given out to the first finishers, until they ran out.
 In 1972, the organizers ordered only 250 T-shirts but 330 runners ran the race.
 In 1974, the event grew to 765 runners; in 1975 there were over 1,000 runners.

 In 1976, Carling Brewery dropped its sponsorship of the race and The Atlanta Journal-Constitution began sponsoring the race, bringing it added coverage and popularity.
 That year over 2,300 runners competed.
 In 1977 over 6,500 runners competed, overwhelming the capacity of Central City Park.
 As a result, in 1978 the course was moved to starting at Lenox Square and finishing at Piedmont Park.
 In 1979 the race attracted over 20,000 runners.
 In 1980, the number of participants was limited to 25,000 runners, which continued until 1990.
 In 1982, the Shepherd Center wheelchair division was formed for the race.

 The race became so popular that by 1989, the race reached capacity in only nine days and Atlanta Track Club increased the limit to 40,000 in 1990.
 In 1992, it expanded to 45,000 runners; in 1995, it expanded to 50,000 runners, followed by a 10% expansion in 1998 to 55,000 runners; it would not be until 2011 that the capacity was expanded to 60,000.

 The AJC Peachtree Road Race has become an event important in Atlanta culture.
 In addition to the 60,000 participants, there are approximately 150,000 observers who line both sides of the entire course to cheer and support the runners.
 Some runners deliberately wear costumes, many of which are patriotic (due to the event's occurring on Independence Day).
 The entire race is also televised on WXIA-TV.

 The race hosted the USA Men's 10 km Championship in 2007.